fractal161/fractal161.github.io/docs/_posts/2023-08-23-so-many-gg-codes.md

 0x40: tetriminoX, which is bounded by the board width, 10
 0x41: tetriminoY, which is bounded by the board height, or 20
-0x42: currentPiece, which is an ID bounded above by 0x12
+0x42: currentPiece, which is an ID bounded above by 0x12. this is also set
+      to 0x13 during line clears for some reason, but that's still fine.
 0x46: autorepeatX, an internal count that's always between 0 and 16
 0x47: startLevel, bounded above by 19
 0x48: playState, which is between 0x00 and 0x0B inclusive
 0x4A: completedRow, which is bounded by the board height, or 20
 0x4F: holdDownPoints, which is bounded by the board height, or 20
+      there's a glitch that can allow pushdown points to stack, but this can only happen at the start of each game, and is still an upper bound of 2*20 = 40
 0x50: low byte of lines, which is between 0x00 and 0x99 inclusive
 0x53: low byte of score, which is between 0x00 and 0x99 inclusive
 0x54: middle byte of score, which is between 0x00 and 0x99 inclusive
 ```

-In addition, the bottom group has player 1 and player 2 analogues of each value.[^2p].
-You get the player 1 addresses by adding `0x20` and the player 2 addresses by adding `0x40`.
-Thus, there are a total of `3 + 3*11=36` additional addresses.
+In addition, the bottom group has a "player 1" analogue for each value, which you get by adding `0x20` to each address.[^2p] Thus, there are a total of `3 + 2*11=25` additional addresses.

 It's very likely that more of these work, but verifying them would require much more effort.
-As it is right now, `76 + 36 = 112` of the 256 possible addresses work, which I think is pretty good.
+As it is right now, `102 + 25 = 127` of the 256 possible addresses work, which I think is pretty good.

-Totalling all possible cases, we get `4*(15 + 160 + 112) = 1148` possible game genie codes!
+Totalling all possible cases, we get `4*(15 + 160 + 127) = 1208` possible game genie codes!
 In this next section, we'll actually generate the codes, as well as figure out what to do with all of them.

 ### Generating and Ranking Codes